 Born in the country town of Carnarvon in 1970 Jeanene moved to Perth in the late 1980’s to study electronics at TAFE.
 From there she got into computer programming and quickly moved into senior software development management roles.
 With extensive experience in senior leadership positions of both startup and public companies spanning Australia and overseas she knows firsthand what it takes for both small and medium businesses to survive.

-In her late 40’s Jeanene came out as a Transgender Woman which made a huge difference to her life and allowing her to rediscover herself and her passions.
+In her late 40’s Jeanene came out as a transgender woman which made a huge difference to her life and allowing her to rediscover herself and her passions.
 It is amazing what difference it can make to your life when you no longer feel that you have to hide who you are and can express your full self freely.

-Since making this change, she has received nothing but support from all those around me helping to build a passion and desire to give back to the community and all those who have supported me.
+Since making this change, she has received nothing but support from all those around her helping to build a passion and desire to give back to the community and all those who have supported her.
 As a result over the last few years, Jeanene has taken an active role in her community to improve diversity in the Technology and professional industry for all underrepresented groups, especially for women, LGBTQIA+ and people with disabilities.
 As part of this, she has taken on a number of voluntary roles such as Vice Chair of the Australian Computer Society’s National Diversity and Inclusion Council and won awards including Women in Technology WA 2021 Tech [+] for the top 20 women in tech and Outstanding Role Model Awards.

 As a big believer in improving diversity and leading by example she has used her own personal experience and story to show others what can be achieved when you give support and understanding to those who need it.